 Here are a few things I am experienced with:

-With a strong foundation in Computer and Software Engineering, I am passionate about the design and development of hardware and software that can provide users with beautiful experiences and incredible functionality.
+With a strong foundation in Computer and Software Engineering, I am passionate about the design and development of hardware and software that can meet user needs, provide a seamless user experience and have incredible functionality.

-Leadership encompasses a wide area of expertise including strategy and support.
-In my leadership roles, I endeavor to explore innovative ideas, to demonstrate by example and to maintain a sense of accountability.
+Leadership isn't just managing people; it's inspiring, motivating, and mentoring your team so that they can perform at their best.
+In my leadership roles, I endeavor to empower my team, to lead by example and to maintain a sense of accountability.

 A fully-autonomous ground vehicle project, focused on developing a robot capable of traversing simulated urban street environments for the 2020 International Autonomous Robot Racing Competition.